TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/gateway-server.md

 - `gs.udp.rate-limiting.enable`: Enable rate limiting for gateways
 - `gs.udp.rate-limiting.messages`: Number of past messages to check timestamp for
 - `gs.udp.rate-limiting.threshold`: Filter packet if timestamp is not newer than the older timestamps of the previous messages by this threshold

+## Packet Broker Options

+- `gs.packetbroker.online-ttl-margin`: Time to extend the online status before it expires
+- `gs.packetbroker.update-gateway-interval`: Update gateway interval
+- `gs.packetbroker.update-gateway-jitter`: Jitter (fraction) to apply to the update interval to randomize intervals